Android518-2017/git-lab-1/Labtext1.md

  create mode 100644 home-planet.txt
 ```

-Now your local repo matches the remote (gitub) you can work on this,
+Now your local repo matches the remote (gitlab) you can work on this,
 don't forget to update the remote again as needed & when you are
 finished.